uber/AutoDispose/README.md

 AutoDispose
 ===========

-**AutoDispose** is a tool for automatically binding the execution of RxJava 2 streams to a provided scope via disposal/cancellation.
+**AutoDispose** is an RxJava 2 tool for automatically binding the execution of RxJava 2 streams to a provided scope via disposal/cancellation.

 Overview
 --------

+Often (especially in mobile applications), Rx subscriptions need to stop in response to some event (for instance, when Activity#onStop() executes in an Android app).
+In order to support this common scenario in RxJava 2, we built AutoDispose.

 The idea is simple: construct your chain like any other, and then at subscription you simply prefix your observer/consumer/etc implementations with a wrapping `AutoDispose` call.
 In every day use, it